pine-vm/pine/guide/how-to-configure-and-deploy-your-elm-full-stack-app.md

 This file is optional.
 If it exists in your app, the build process compiles it to an HTML file and adds it to the static files as `FrontendWeb.html`.

-### `map.json`
+### `elm-fullstack.json`

-The `map.json` file is where you can add configuration for Let's Encrypt, rate-limiting, and other features.
+The `elm-fullstack.json` file is where you can configure the acquisition of SSL certificates, rate-limiting, and other features.
 Since all of these features are optional to use, in the simplest case, this file is not present at all.

 If your app includes a frontend, you need to decide on which paths the server should serve the HTML document containing the frontend.